Neduzen/lhvpetecon-surface/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Satellite image analysis is done with the Google Earth Engine Python API.<br />
+Satellite image classification is done by using the Google Earth Engine Python API in python.<br />
-Data aggregation is conducted with ArcGIS Python scripts.<br />
+Data aggregation was conducted with ArcGIS Python scripts.<br />
-Data analysis is performed with Stata scripts.<br />
+Data analysis was performed with Stata scripts.<br />

 <!-- GETTING STARTED -->